nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 # 2. Clustering-based
   - Cluster time points into intervals such that the corresponding data points also form clusters, solving an optimization problem for a number of clusters

 --

 # 3. Model-based

-- Construct new kernels using machine learning models
+- Construct new kernels using machine learning models (e.g. Moment Trees)
-- Moment Trees are used to construct such kernels

 Note:
 - <span style="color:skyblue">Moment Trees</span>: Random Forests with a modified loss